aijaz/mypi22/prep.md

 4. Wait for the app to download.
 The “Get” button will change to “Install on my devices.”
 Click that, and then click “Install now” to start the installation.
 If all is well, you should see a message saying “The product is installed.”
 5. Hit the Windows key on your keyboard and type in `cmd` and then hit the ‘Enter’ key
 6. In the black window, type in `python --version` and then hit the ‘Enter’ key.
 It should print “Python 3.10.1” or higher
 7. Type in `pip install pygame` and then hit the ‘Enter’ key.
 Type in `pip install pyttsx3` and then hit the ‘Enter’ key.
-If there are no errors, you’re set!
+8. Download and install [Pycharm Community Edition](https://www.jetbrains.com/pycharm/download/).
+This is a free download.

 ## macOS